IARHeritages/videotagging/README.md

 **NOTE**: There's a template of the settings file named settings.py.tmpl.
 Just make a copy of this file, rename it to *settings.py* and update its content with your API key.

+**WARNING**: Be sure that you have enabled the API KEY to use the Youtube API.
+Go to your Library within the Google API Console, and enable it.

 The previous command can be run like this:

 ```